 Now we’ll discuss the most important things

-Do you know that on average around 200 people become victim of carbon monoxide poisoning in UK and are hospitalized and around 40 of the cases prove to be fatal.
-But this kind of situations can easily be avoided just by adopting safe techniques and follow standard procedures.
+Do you know that on average around 200 people become victims of carbon monoxide poisoning in the UK and are hospitalized and around 40 of the cases prove to be fatal?
+But this kind of situation can easily be avoided just by adopting safe techniques and following standard procedures.

 Common symptoms of carbon monoxide poisoning include dizziness, nausea, disorientation, stomach pain; shortness of breath and affected person might feel like food poisoning.

 Here are some precautions that you should consider before using a wood burner: